 Students will be informed of an adverse decision by COSP (other than Academic Dismissal), including repeat of an academic year, phase, or course, or of altered curriculum stipulations upon extension to a leave of absence within 3 days of the COSP meeting at which the decision was made.
 Student appeal of such an adverse decision by COSP may be made in writing to the Vice Dean of Academic Affairs & Undergraduate Medical Education within 10 calendar days of receipt of the COSP letter outlining its decision.
 The letter of appeal should include new and relevant information.
-The appeal will be reviewed by the Vice Dean of Academic Affairs and three Associate Deans, selected by the Vice Dean, from the Office of Academic Affairs.
+The appeal will be reviewed by the Vice Dean of Academic Affairs.
 A written decision on the appeal must be made within 15 calendar days of receipt of the appeal and sent to the student and to the Chair of COSP.
 Decisions following appeal are final.